-While it is true on a level that avoidance, denial etc does not serve… on another level, in the context of linear time… it does. eg. If one has experienced a trauma to the point where the nervous system is stuck in a loop of perpetual reactivity… The ability to consciously ‘face’ the mental/emotional effects of the experience, depends entirely on the ‘skill set’ and resources available to the individual.
-If the ‘tools’ are not available then suppression or denial actually serves the purpose of allowing the person to survive and function until they are available.
+While it may be true that ultimately that avoidance, denial etc. do not serve, on another level, depending on an individual’s readiness and timing it does.
+Eg. If one has experienced trauma to the point where the nervous system is stuck in a loop of perpetual reactivity.
+The ability to consciously ‘face’ the mental/emotional effects of the experience, depends entirely on the ‘skill set’ and resources available to the individual.
+If the ‘tools’ are not available, then suppression or denial actually serves the purpose of allowing the person to survive and function until they are available.

 It can cultivate a sense of one’s creative power and eventually become a strong enough container to allow previously ‘unbearable’ experiences to arise.